-CAUTION: Always plan the rack installation so that the heaviest item is on the bottom of the rack.
+CAUTION: Always plan the rack installation, so that the heaviest item is on the bottom of the rack.
 Install the heaviest item first, and continue to populate the rack from the bottom to the top.

-- 1. Install the server and cable management arm into the rack.
-For more information, see the installation instructions that ship with the selected rail system. - 2.
+- 2. Install the server and cable management arm into the rack.
+For more information, see the installation instructions that ship with the 2U Quick Deploy Rail System. - 3.
 Connect peripheral devices to the server.
-For more information, see Rear panel components. - 3.
-Connect the power cord to the rear of the server. - 4.
-Use the hook-and-loop strap to secure the power cord. - 5.
-Connect the power cord to the power source.
+For information on identifying connectors, see Rear panel components.